How to design an employee journey map (with template)

 Employee journey map template

 No two roles are alike, so every employee journey map will be slightly different.
 However, this template can help you get started creating your own map.
 It uses the employee lifecycle as the basis for a map's structure.
-The template below offers some objectives for major touchpoints of the employee journey, as well as some strategies and methods to follow.
+The following template offers some objectives for major touchpoints of the employee journey as well as some strategies and methods to follow.
 The employee experience can then be rated using the feelings key.
 The notes section enables your team to evaluate what went wrong or right and identify next steps.

-employee journey map template
+5 key stages of an employee journey map

 5 steps to create your own employee journey map